 Each $10,000 scholarship funded by the A-Mark Foundation is awarded to a promising journalism master’s student with a focus on investigative or news reporting, selected by the participating universities, which are shown on the map and listed below in alphabetical order by state.

-Hover over the orange map markers to see the names of the universities that administer the A-Mark scholarships.
+Mouse over the orange markers to see the names of universities that administer the A-Mark Journalism Master’s Scholarships.

 Arizona